vaeVict1s/Nautilus_Scripts/README.md

 # Nautilus_Scripts

-This repository contains bash script for Nautilus
-and other Linux File Browsers which supports scripts.
+This repository contains a collection of bash scripts for Linux File Browsers which supports scripts.

 ## List of scripts
 ### calculate_hash.sh